lerna-lite/lerna-lite/README.md

 ### See it in Action 🎦

 You can see a small video of a new version release on this [Release Demo - Wiki](https://github.com/lerna-lite/lerna-lite/wiki/Release-Demo) to demonstrate its usage.
-Confused with all these options?
+Are you confused with all these options?
 Perhaps taking a look at some of the references shown below might help you get started.

 ### Good Lerna Tutorials / References